WHEN YOU NEED RESULTS - YOU NEED EXPERIENCE

 Founder and CEO

-Radha Stirling is a leading human rights advocate, crisis manager and policy consultant, focusing on the UAE and the wider Middle East.
-She is the founder and CEO of British based organisation Detained in Dubai and its subsidiaries, (which have helped thousands of victims of injustice in the UAE since being founded more than fifteen years ago).
+Radha Stirling is one of the most prominent, experienced human rights advocates and crisis managers focusing on Dubai and the wider Middle East today.
+She is the founder and CEO of British based NGO Detained in Dubai, (which has campaigned for thousands of victims of injustice in the UAE since being founded more than fifteen years ago).

-Her high-profile media campaigns and legal work have influenced the release of countless high profile prisoners in the UAE, notably David Oliver, Richard Lau, Ellie Holman, Matt Joyce and Marcus Lee, Safi Qurashi, Scott Richards, Conrad Clitheroe, Gary Cooper, Farzan Athari, Billy Barclay, Jamie Harron, Laleh Shahravesh and André Gauthier.
-Ms Stirling publishes regular articles and reports, often covering human rights issues, political prisoners, Middle Eastern finance and debt laws, social media laws, cybercrime laws and Interpol red notice abuse.
+Her high-profile media campaigns and legal work have led to the release of many high profile prisoners in the UAE, notably Matt Joyce and Marcus Lee, Safi Qurashi, Scott Richards, Conrad Clitheroe, Gary Cooper, Farzan Athari, Billy Barclay and Jamie Harron.
+Radha has published articles and videos extensively on social media, often covering debt collection harassment, social media laws, cybercrime laws and Interpol red notice abuse.
 Radha has worked extensively at parliament level and closely with Senators and MP’s.
 Her work at Australian Parliament ensured provisions to safeguard citizens against human rights violations were included in their extradition treaty with the UAE.
-Stirling acted for HRH Sheikha Latifa Bin Rashid Al Maktoum which lead to a United Nations investigation into her disappearance from a US yacht in international waters.
+Most recently, acting for HRH Sheikha Latifa Bin Rashid Al Maktoum, against her father, the ruler of Dubai, Prime Minister and Vice President of the UAE.

-Since founding Detained in Dubai in 2008, she has held various senior roles in law firms in the Middle East and was most recently described by Daily Beast as running "an extraordinarily slick - and convincing - PR campaign ostensibly designed to free her [Princess Latifa]".
+Since founding Detained in Dubai in 2008, Radha Stirling has held various senior roles in law firms in the Middle East.
+She was most recently described by Daily Beast as running "an extraordinarily slick - and convincing - PR campaign ostensibly designed to free her [Princess Latifa]".